Learn ➜ Course

 Why Smart People Disagree About the Same Facts

-A personality quiz that reveals the lens you've been using to interpret EMF risk, and why the person who disagrees with you isn't being unreasonable.
+Worldview and identity quietly shape how we perceive danger, and understanding that is both illuminating and useful.
+A personality quiz on EMFs that reveals how you interpret risk, and why the person who disagrees with you isn't being unreasonable.

 The Interior Medicine Method